Free expat tax extension icon

 Expense category Germany vs. the US

-Housing 20 - 40% lower outside major cities, similar in Munich/Frankfurt
+Housing 20–40% lower outside major cities, similar in Munich/Frankfurt

-Healthcare 50 - 70% lower costs with mandatory insurance
+Healthcare 50–70% lower costs with mandatory insurance

-Education university education is nearly free (small semester fees)
+Education University education is nearly free (small semester fees)

-Childcare heavily subsidized (€50 - 300 monthly vs. $1,000+ in US)
+Childcare Heavily subsidized (€50–300 monthly vs. $1,000+ in US)

-Transportation excellent public transport (€70 - 90 monthly pass)
+Transportation Excellent public transport (€70–90 monthly pass)

-Groceries similar to US prices but with higher quality standards
+Groceries Similar to US prices but with higher quality standards

-Restaurants 10 - 20% lower with no tipping culture (5 - 10% is standard)
+Restaurants 10–20% lower with no tipping culture (5–10% is standard)

-Utilities similar to US prices, but more energy-efficient housing
+Utilities Similar to US prices, but more energy-efficient housing

 Public transportation and getting around

-• intercity travel via Deutsche Bahn (train)
+• Intercity travel via Deutsche Bahn (train) connects all major cities with frequent service.

-• monthly passes provide significant savings
+• Monthly passes provide significant savings for regular users.

-• bike-friendly cities with extensive cycling infrastructure
+• Bike-friendly cities offer extensive cycling infrastructure and bike-sharing programs.

-The Germany-wide €49 Deutschlandticket offers unlimited regional travel across the country for a flat monthly fee.
+• The Germany-wide Deutschlandticket offers unlimited regional travel across the country for €63 monthly (as of 2026, increased from the original €49 launch price).

 Grocery shopping, pharmacies, and medical care

-Grocery shopping:
+Grocery shopping

-You can expect plenty of very reasonably priced discount supermarkets (it is the home of Aldi and Lidl, which offer excellent value.
 Depending on your location, there should be plenty of specialized shops (bakeries, butchers) along with weekly farmers' markets in most neighborhoods.
 But keep in mind, stores are closed on Sundays, so plan accordingly.

-Pharmacies and healthcare:
+Pharmacies and healthcare

 Prescription medications are only available at pharmacies (Apotheken).
 Non-prescription items are often more expensive than in the US.
-To see specialists, you typically need a referral from a general practitioner.
-Emergency care is available at hospitals (Krankenhaus).

-Childcare and schools (if moving with family)
+Childcare and schools

-• Kinderkrippe (0 - 3 years)
+• Kinderkrippe (0–3 years)

-• Kindergarten (3 - 6 years)
+• Kindergarten (3–6 years)

 • Hort (after-school care)